hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 #### Step 2: Produce the coverage reports for generator and TEM.

-This command takes the programs generated in step 1, and compiles them using `javac`.
+This command takes the programs generated in Step 1 and compiles them using `javac`.
 This script first compiles the programs produced by our program generator,